lifelib-dev/lifelib/makedocs/source/projects/nestedlife.rst

 cashflows as the outer projection, and expected future cashflows at each projection step as each of the inner projection.

+By default, some formulas are redefined in :mod:`~nestedlife` module, to define new cells or redefine existing cells in :mod:`~projection` module for nested projection, and to allow the user to adjust surrender rates.

 .. contents:: Contents
    :depth: 1
    :local:

 Model Structure
 ---------------

+**Composition Structure**

 Spaces in the dotted yellow line have the same structure as :mod:`simplelife` model, so refer to :mod:`simplelife` for more details about those sapces.